columbia/PrivateKube/README.md

 PrivateKube needs a Kubernetes cluster to run.
 If you don't have a cluster, you can install a lightweight Microk8s cluster on a decent laptop.
 Kubeflow requires more resources but it is not required in this section.

-Below are the instruction to install and configure a lightweight cluster on Ubuntu.
+Below are the instructions to install and configure a lightweight cluster on Ubuntu.
 For other platforms, see [https://microk8s.io/](https://microk8s.io/).

 ```bash
 sudo snap install microk8s --classic